,

 and without immediately deciding what it means.

 I find this a great relief.
 Free and creative thoughts are particularly invigorating right now!
-That’s probably why the color orange goes particularly well with January.
+This is probably why the color orange goes particularly well with January.

 Show your colors: Orange.
 Or: The inner hot water bottle